-Method 2: This method goes one step further and assumes that all errors that are reported in the same scrub interval happened at the same time (not an unlikely assumption, recall Figure 3) and assigns all of them the timestamp of the first error in the scrub interval.
+Method 2.
+This method goes one step further and assumes that all errors that are reported in the same scrub interval happened at the same time (not an unlikely assumption, recall Figure 3) and assigns all of them the timestamp of the first error in the scrub interval.

-Method 3: The last method takes an adversary's stance and makes the (unlikely) assumption that all errors in a scrub interval happened completely independently and assigns each error a timestamp that lies randomly in the 2-week interval before the error was detected.
+Method 3.
+The last method takes an adversary's stance and makes the (unlikely) assumption that all errors in a scrub interval happened completely independently of each other and assigns each error a timestamp that lies randomly in the two-week interval before the error was detected.

-The second difficulty in evaluating scrubbing policies is that there is a possibility that the scrubbing frequency itself affects the rate at which errors happen, i.e. the additional workload created by frequent scrubbing might cause additional errors.
-After talking to vendors and studying reports [6, 7] on the common error modes leading to LSEs, it seems unlikely that the read frequency in a system (in contrast to the write frequency) would have a major impact on errors.
+The second difficulty in evaluating scrubbing policies is that there is a possibility that the scrubbing frequency itself affects the rate at which errors happen, that is, the additional workload created by frequent scrubbing might cause additional errors.
+After talking to vendors and studying reports [Elerath and Pecht 2007; Elerath 2009] on the common error modes leading to LSEs, it seems unlikely that the read frequency in a system (in contrast to the write frequency) would have a major impact on errors.
 The majority of reported error modes are either directly related to writes (such as high-fly writes) or can happen whenever the disk is spinning, independent of whether data is being read or written (such as thermal asperities, corrosion, and scratches or smears).
-Nevertheless we are hesitant to assume that the scrub frequency has zero impact on the error rate.
+Nevertheless, we are hesitant to assume that the scrub frequency has zero impact on the error rate.
 Since the goal of our study is not to determine the optimal scrub frequency, but rather to evaluate the relative performance of the different policies, we only compare the performance of different policies under the same scrub frequency.
 This way, all policies would be equally affected by an increase in errors caused by additional reads.

-The main metric we use to evaluate the effectiveness of a scrub policy is the mean time to error detection (MT-TED).
+The main metric we use to evaluate the effectiveness of a scrub policy is the mean time to error detection (MTTED).
 The MTTED will be a function of the scrub interval since for all policies more frequent scrubs are expected to lead to shorter detection times.

-5.2 Comparison of scrub policies
+5.2 Comparison of Scrub Policies

-Figure 8 shows a comparison of the four different scrub policies described in the beginning of this section.
-The graphs, from left to right, show the mean time to error detection (MTTED), the reduction in MTTED (in hours) that each policy provides over standard periodic scrubbing, and the percentage improvement in MTTED over standard periodic scrubbing.
+Figure 7 shows a comparison of the four different scrub policies described in the beginning of this section.
+The graphs, from left to right, show the mean time to error detection (MTTED); the reduction in MTTED (in hours) that each policy provides over standard periodic scrubbing; and the percentage improvement in MTTED over standard periodic scrubbing.
 We vary the scrub interval from one day to 50 days.
 The scrub radius in the local policy is set to 128MB.
-The accelerated scrub rate a for all policies is set to 7000 sectors/sec, which is two times slower than the read performance reported for scrubs in [13].
-For the staggered policies we chose a region size of 128MB and a segment size of 1MB (as suggested in [13]).
-We later also experiment with other parameter choices for the local and the staggered scrub algorithms.
-When generating the graphs in Figure 8, we took the timestamps verbatim from the trace.
-In Section 5.2.4 we will discuss how the results change when we use one of the three methods for approximating timestamps, as described in Section 5.1.
+The accelerated scrub rate, a, for all policies is set to 7000 sectors/sec, which is two times slower than the read performance2 reported for scrubs in Oprea and Juels [2010].
+For the staggered policies, we chose a region size of 128MB and a segment size of 1MB (as suggested in Oprea and Juels [2010]).
+We later also experimented with other parameter choices for the local and the